-HA 111 - History of Western Art and Civilization: Ancient Prehistory Through the Middle Ages 3 CREDITS; 3 LECTURE HOURS
+HA 111 - History of Western Art and Civilization: Ancient Prehistory Through the Middle Ages

 Presents the history of Western art and civilization from Paleolithic times through the Middle Ages.
 Illustrated lectures stress political, economic, and social conditions as reflected in architecture, painting, and sculpture.
-(G5: Western Civilization: G7: Humanities)
+(G5: Western Civilization; G7: Humanities).

-HA 112 - History of Western Art and Civilization: Renaissance to the Modern Era 3 CREDITS; 3 LECTURE HOURS
+HA 112 - History of Western Art and Civilization: Renaissance to the Modern Era

 Presents the history of Western art and civilization from the early Renaissance to the modern era.
 Illustrated lectures explore painting, sculpture, and architecture in relation to pertinent religious, political, economic, and social conditions.
-(G5: Western Civilization: G7: Humanities)
+(G5: Western Civilization; G7: Humanities).

 HA 121 - Cities and Civilizations: The Eastern Mediterranean World, c.
-3000 BCE-1000 CE 3 CREDITS: 3 LECTURE HOURS
+3000 BCE-1000 CE 3 credits; 3 lecture hours

 Students examine the art and civilization of the ancient to medieval eastern Mediterranean (including western Asia) from a non-Western perspective.
 Illustrated lectures and discussions survey the cultures, societies, and arts of the great urban centers of antiquity up to the Crusades.
-(G7: Humanities; G9: Other World Civilizations)
+(G7: Humanities; G9: Other World Civilizations).

-HA 212 - Renaissance Art
+HA 212 - Renaissance Art in Florence

-Conducted in Florence, this course presents an in-depth study of Italian Renaissance painting, sculpture, and architecture from the late Middle Ages through the early Baroque.
-(G7: Humanities)
+Conducted in Florence.
+This course presents an in-depth study of Italian Renaissance painting, sculpture, and architecture in Florence from the fourteenth to seventeenth centuries.
+(G7: Humanities).